top of page

 APPOINTMENT AVAILABILITY

-I deliberately keep my practice small.
-By doing this, I get to know all of my clients quite well.
+I deliberately keep my practice small- in fact, I only work with a few patients at a time.
+By doing this, I get to know you quite well.
 You are important and to me, you are a person- not a "case number."
-My clients can always get an appointment with me within a matter of a day or two (and if it is emergent--the same day), not weeks or months from now.
-We will also establish "your time" that is, a weekly day/time that belongs to you.
-By doing this, you will not get your appointment shifted week after week to a time where you can be "fit" into a schedule.
-This approach helps to add a sense of normalization and stability to your treatment.
+My patients can always get an appointment with me within a matter of a day or two (and if it is emergent--the same day), not weeks or months from now.

-Potential new clients are sometimes disappointed to find that I do not work "virtually" with clients and provide services exclusively online.
-While I acknowledge that I had to use this approach when the COVID-19 pandemic was at its apogee, it was never an approach I enjoyed.
+Some people who contact me are disappointed to find that I do not work "virtually" with patients and provide services exclusively online.
+While I acknowledge that I had to use this approach when the COVID-19 pandemic was at its summit, it was never an approach I enjoyed.
 For many reasons...

 While psychoanalysis has changed over the decades, many analysts still use the couch.
 But, of course, you don't have to.
 You can sit on the couch with your feet on the floor, you can put your feet up on the hassock, you can lay on the couch, or you can just sit in one of the chairs.
 It's all about you feeling comfortable during the session.